philterd/philter-openai-proxy/README.md

 # Philter OpenAI Proxy

-This is an experimental project.
-Please provide feedback on its use!

 ## Introduction

 This project is a proxy for OpenAI that uses [Philter](https://philterd.ai/philter/) to remove PII, PHI, and other sensitive information from a [chat completion](https://platform.openai.com/docs/api-reference/chat) request before sending the request to OpenAI.
 If you don't have a running instance of Philter, you can launch one in your cloud at https://philterd.ai/philter/.